English Teacher for university students in Senegal

-Join a multi-agency team teaching English to university students and young professionals in the capital Dakar, presenting them with the chance to hear and understand the good news of Jesus.
+Join a multi-agency team teaching English to Muslim young people in the capital Dakar.

 Qualities & Gifts Sought

 You are a native English speaker with cross-cultural training and some experience.
 You have adequate French conversation to get around.

 An appreciation and understanding of Muslim culture would be useful, plus a willingness to learn and adapt to this student culture.